ruddyj2/SQL-Audit-Scripts/README.md

     FROM #guest_perms
     DROP TABLE #guest_perms

 Guest user by default has CONNECT permissions to the master, msdb and tempdb databases.
 Any other permissions will be returned by this query as potential problem.
-Refer to this [tip](/sqlservertip/1172/sql-server-database-guest-user-account/) for more information about guest user account.

 ### SQL Server Authentication mode